ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

 It makes the image a little bit more tangible.
 Walk and especially throw animations feels better now.

-Initially shadow was an ellipse with gradient.
+Initially, shadow was an ellipse with gradient.
 Later it was replaced by two semi-transparent hexagons for style consistency.